Celebrating the Unpopular Arts

 Speaking of things I only just got – Captain Marvel (both Mar-Vell and Shazam) are famous for body-swapping.
 I’m dumb.

 A lot of people are sick of the quippiness / humour in MCU movie.
-This one dodges that without being too dark or boring, so if you’re sick of that stuff, this might be the movie for you.
+This one dodges that; but at the same time it isn’t too dark or boring, so if you’re sick of that stuff, this might be the movie for you.
 That said, when it goes to humour, it goes way over the top.
 That might put you off.
 You might’ve seen the trailer with what looks like a Bollywood planet.

 It’s a Bollywood planet.